Code-4-Community/jumpstart-frontend/README.md

 	: Connects the front-end to the back-end and adds some request functionality
 - `material-ui`
 	: An open source library that has pre-built components which make styling UI cleaner and easier
+- `eslint`
+    : A library that deals with syntax checking and formatting your code
+- `prettier`
+    : Another library that deals with syntax checking and formatting your code

 ## Layout Of Project